nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/migrating_to_v3.md

 ### I can no longer see Software, Software Image, or POC in the Device Lifecycle UI menu

 Access to the deprecated DLM models through the UI has been disabled to prevent confusion with the core models.
 However, the old DLM objects remain accessible via API and Django ORM.
+The core software models can be accessed under the `Devices` menu.
+The core contact model is accessed through the `Organization` menu.

 ### Will the reporting functionality of Validated Software still work with the deprecated models?